damilolajohn6/orerestaurant/README.md

-Sure!
-Here is a sample `README.md` file for your OreRestaurant project:

----

 # OreRestaurant

 OreRestaurant is a backend system built with Flask and SQLite to manage restaurant operations, including user authentication, menu management, and order processing.
 This project provides RESTful API endpoints for different user actions.